 -The idea is to build up your fitness for next season step by step.
 Your coach should be able to provide you with a good plan that fits your needs and help you to prepare for next season.

 -Next to riding your bike, this plan should also include strength and cross training.
 This is essential as it builds up full body strength that got lost during race season.
 Next to improving your fitness, it will also challenge your mobility and balance and helps to prevent injury.

--Off season is the perfect time to work on your weaknesses.
+-Off season is the perfect time to work on your weaknesses (bike handling skills, leg speed, etc).
 Talk to your coach if he/she doesn’t already address this point!